Structs and Classes

 and print

-cannot be used outside the class, for example, in the main function.
+cannot be accessed outside the class, for example, in the main function.

 To control access to the members of a class, we can use access specifiers/modifiers.
 The common two are private